replane-dev/replane-python/examples/django-integration/README.md

 ## What This Example Shows

-- Initializing `SyncReplaneClient` at Django startup
+- Initializing `Replane` at Django startup
 - Singleton pattern for sharing client across requests
 - Custom middleware for maintenance mode
 - Building evaluation context from request headers